Today, a wide range of innovative personal and powerful mobile technologies are allowing us to take charge of our own health.

 In the Long Run, Better Outcomes

 When patients have access to their health data, they become more informed.
-As a result, there is great opportunity to generate meaningful conversations regarding his or her overall health care.
+As a result, there is a great opportunity to generate meaningful conversations regarding his or her overall health care.

 Patient portal software allows patients to effectively and efficiently communicate with their medical team members about concerns that would otherwise necessitate an often-costly in-person visit.